What are dermatologists thinking?!

 Yep, but don’t worry.
 Derms know something about it you probably don’t: it’s the dose that makes the poison.

 Propylene glycol is dangerous at 100% concentrations.
 In the minuscule doses used in cosmetics, it’s perfectly safe.

 But why is it here?
 Propylene Glycol is a humectant: it attracts water from the environment into the skin, keeping it hydrated during the cleansing process.

 Sodium Lauryl Sulfate

-Cetaphil Gentle Skin Cleanser has a very basic and simple formula that only contains what’s strictly necessary: a surfactant to remove oils and dirt, moisturizing ingredients to prevent dryness, and preservatives to keep it safe and effective.
+Cetaphil Gentle Skin Cleanser has a very basic formula that only contains what’s strictly necessary: a surfactant to remove oils and dirt, moisturizing ingredients to prevent dryness and preservatives to keep it safe and effective.

 The Bottom Line